 From July 2007 through October 2008, we completed a private placement financing with certain accredited and institutional investors (the "Investors").
 We received gross proceeds of approximately \$1.6 million from this financing.
 Pursuant to securities purchase agreements entered into with these Investors, we sold an aggregate total of 4,552,862 units at a price per unit of \$0.35, with each unit consisting of one share of our common stock, par value \$0.01 per share, and one warrant to purchase one share of our common stock at \$0.46 per share.
 We also issued 547,285 shares valued at \$.35 per share and warrants to purchase 136,429 shares at an exercise price of \$.46 per share to "Finders" who provided services in connection with the private placement.
-The warrants issued to Investors and Finders are immediately exercisable (other then a provision that prohibits exercise of warrants if it would cause the holder to hold more than 4.99% of the outstanding shares of common stock).
+The warrants issued to Investors and Finders are immediately exercisable (other then a provision that prohibits exercise of warrants if it would cause the holder to hold more than 4.99% of the outstanding shares of our common stock).

-The issuance of our common stock and warrants in connection with the private placement financing, including, upon exercise, the shares of our common stock underlying the warrants, is intended to be exempt from registration under the Securities Act of 1933, as amended, (the "Securities Act") pursuant to Section 4(2) and such other available exemptions.
+The issuance of our common stock and warrants in connection with the private placement financing, including, upon exercise, the shares of our common stock underlying the warrants, is intended to be exempt from registration under the Securities Act pursuant to Section 4(2) and such other available exemptions.
 As such, these issued securities may not be offered or sold in the United States unless they are registered under the Securities Act, or an exemption from the registration requirements of the Securities Act is available.
-No registration statement covering these securities has been filed with the SEC or with any state securities commission in respect of the private placement financing.

 In connection with the private placement financing, we entered into a registration rights agreement (the "Registration Rights Agreement") with the Investors.
-Pursuant to this agreement, we are required to register all the common stock and shares underlying the warrants issued beneficially owned by the Investors to permit the offer and re-sale from time to time of such securities.
+Pursuant to this agreement, we were required to register all the common stock and shares underlying the warrants issued that were beneficially owned by the Investors to permit the offer and re-sale from time to time of such securities.
 Additional information regarding the Registration Rights Agreement is set forth below under the section titled "Description of Securities".